BnMcGn/snakes/README.md

 Pygen
 =====

 Python style generators for Common Lisp.
-It includes yield and a port of itertools.
+Includes a port of itertools.

 Generators
 ==========